-Limitations of converting to QuickBooks
+Limitations when converting to QuickBooks

 Please understand that it is impossible to make an exact copy of your data in a different accounting system.
 There will be some information that we can't convert and some information will look different when converted.
 You can be confident, however, that your financial data will be accurate overall.
 Expand any of the topics marked with a "+" to read more about them.

 Data which includes foreign currencies will be converted in the same way as other data.
 However, all foreign currency amounts will be changed to the home currency values.
-Factors specific to QuickBooks, and beyond our control, usually mean the conversion result is not completely accurate.
+Factors specific to QuickBooks (and QBO), and beyond our control, usually mean the conversion result is not completely accurate.
 We cannot therefore support fixing your conversion and you will need to accept the conversion results "as is".
 For more information please refer to our Foreign Currency conversion page and the post-conversion tasks.

 What data will be converted?